 Help, I have further questions and need to speak with someone!

 It is important to attend your scheduled in-person enrolment session.
-Your letter of offer from the University will outline when your specific enrolment session will be held as well as the time and exact location.
+Your letter of offer from the University or UAC will outline when your specific enrolment session will be held as well as the time and exact location.

 Undergraduate UAC enrolment dates

-Undergraduate Diploma, Cross Institutional, Non-Award and Honours enrolment
+Undergraduate Diploma, Cross Institutional, Non-Award and Honours enrolment dates

-Postgraduate Coursework and Research enrolment
+Postgraduate Coursework (full degree and non-degree) and Research enrolment

 Domestic students only